 This course is designed for nurses working in clinical practice who wish to develop their knowledge and competency in gerontological nursing.
 There is a flexible approach where you can study between 1-3 years to complete an M.Sc.
 Specialist Nursing.
 The blended approach to course delivery is designed for busy professionals to learn, with carefully planned assessment schedules, and supportive academic and clinical facilitators to guide you in your learning.

 Designed to enable registered nurses to increase their knowledge, experience and clinical skills within this chosen specialty, this course prepares the gerontological nurse to function as a competent, effective and caring specialist nurse.

-Click Here for further information on modules/subject.
+Click Here for further information on modules/subjects.

-31st July 2023
+31st July 2024

-All applicants to the School of Nursing and Midwifery whose first language is not English or who have not been educated through the medium of English must present one of the following qualifications in the English language:
+All applicants whose first language is not English or who have not been educated through the English language must meet Trinity’s English language requirements.
+Find out more: https://www.tcd.ie/study/apply/admission-requirements/postgraduate/

-Students will be required to undergo Garda Vetting, see https://www.tcd.ie/students/orientation/undergraduates/garda-vetting.php
+Students will be required to undergo Garda Vetting, you can learn more at: https://www.tcd.ie/students/orientation/undergraduates/garda-vetting.php

 Click here for a full list of postgraduate fees